 Application for a place in the Sixth Form is a positive act.
 Your choice should be based upon a real desire to benefit from the courses offered and the wealth of wider opportunities.
 It is important not to make an instinctive decision but to consider all of the options and choices available to you.
 Do talk to the subject staff.
 We all want you to choose a combination of courses which is right for you and guarantees your future success.
 As mentioned above, it is now the case that over 90% of Year 11 students progress into the Sixth Form.
 We are also oversubscribed with students from other schools who apply to join the school following GCSE.
 Of the small number of Twyford students who leave, some enter appropriate and worthwhile employment, some enter highly specialised vocational courses in other institutions and a few find it advantageous to make a fresh start elsewhere.
 If you are accepted for a place in the Sixth Form, be assured that we will invest all our support and expertise in your future.

-The deadline for receipt of external applications was Friday 6th December 2013.
-Any applications received after this date cannot be considered until the on-time applications have been processed, by which time it is likely that most of the places will have been filled.
+The deadline for receipt of external applications for a September 2015 place was Friday 5th December 2014.
+Any applications received after this date cannot be considered until the on-time applications have been processed, by which time most of the places may have been offered out.

 16-19 Twyford Bursary